simplesalt/main-9bc77/content/posts/cis1_1.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: CSC 1.1: the Mission
+      value: CIS 1.1 -  the Mission
     - name: 'twitter:description'
       value: >-
         CIS 1.1 contains the core mission of CIS 1: have an accurate Inventory of IT Stuff.